Almost two decades later, Sushi Den is still going strong, but they now operate their other two neighboring locations Izakaya Den and Ototo.

 - 7 mins – approximately the amount of time it takes to cook and plate yuan yaki.

 - 8 sushi chefs – work the sushi bar, not including the two who prepare rolls.
 Sidenote: It was really cool when we had customers buy the entire kitchen beer!
-Thats not cheap, but very cool for people to take care of the BOH, Thank you.
+That is not cheap, but very cool for people to take care of the BOH, Thank you.

 - 2 – is the amount of people who moved to Japan after working at Sushi Den, and they weren’t ethnically Japanese or even Asian.